Biden addresses Iran tensions during Dubuque campaign event with Finkenauer

-Former Vice President Joe Biden was back in Dubuque Friday, alongside U.S. Rep. Abby Finkenauer, D-Iowa, for a campaign event in which reverberations from the U.S. killing of an Iranian military reader rang loudly.
+Former Vice President Joe Biden was back in Dubuque on Friday, alongside U.S. Rep. Abby Finkenauer, D-Iowa, for a campaign event in which reverberations from the U.S. killing of an Iranian military leader rang loudly.

 President Donald Trump, whom Biden hopes to challenge in the 2020 presidential contest, ordered an airstrike this week that killed Qassem Soleimani, an Iranian military general.